robotframework/robotframework/doc/userguide/src/Appendices/DocumentationFormatting.rst

 using the `HTML format`_ and columns are narrow.
 Different ways to split documentation are illustrated in the examples below where all test cases end up having the same two line documentation.

+.. note:: Handling documentation split to multiple columns will change in
+          Robot Framework 3.2 when also they will be concatenated together with newlines.
+This change should not cause problems because, as explained in the Paragraphs_ section below, single newlines do not affect how paragraphs actually are rendered in logs and reports.

 __ `Dividing test data to several rows`_
 __ Escaping_